 Tasmania is home to a number of endemic mammals in addition to its endemic birds.
 Here are two of these interesting creatures: left, the iconic Tasmanian Devil, and right, the Tasmanian Pademelon.
-Photographs by participants

-Brian and Ginny Murphy (left); David and Judy Smith (right).
+Photographs by participants Brian and Ginny Murphy (left); David and Judy Smith (right).

-As you are certainly well aware, huge tracks of forest burned in some pristine areas of southern, eastern, and western Australia, and the results will be distressing for many years to come.
+As you are certainly well aware, huge tracks of forest burned in some pristine areas of southern, eastern, and western Australia in recent years, and the results will be distressing for many years to come.
 We have received several inquiries about the recent fires and if the devastation and recovery will affect our tours in October and November.
 We have been in touch with friends, contacts, our accommodations, and transportation companies in Australia who state that the areas we travel were mostly out of the path of the fires.
 We will undoubtedly see some consequences of the blazes on mountainsides and from the air, but our birding should be unaltered from the unfortunate situation.
-As of February, all of the fires were extinguished or under control and with the onset of the wet season the focus has switched to recovery and restoration.
-Hopefully, this process goes well and the country can get back to normal soon.